 10. Go for a Run

 Staying active is one of the most important self care practices in the winter.
 It’s all too easy to neglect our bodies when they’re always covered up.
 So bundle up and go for a run around the neighborhood.
 You might start off feeling cold, but the longer you go, the warmer you’ll get.
 Or run indoors on a treadmill.
-It’s important to get your heart rate up at least once a day, which will improve your blood circulation to keep you warm all over.
+It’s important to get your heart rate up at least once a day, which will improve your blood circulation to keep you warm all over, ensuring you enjoy a healthier winter season.

 11. Do Some Yoga Stretches